NunoSempere/nunosempere.github.io/ESPR-Evaluation/Write-up.md

 1. Measurements.
 My (current measuring device)[https://nunosempere.github.io/ESPR-Evaluation/4-Measurements.html] is imperfect, having been devised by myself.
 For every section, find an expert and have them propose a better way to measure what we care about.
 2. Contact IDInsights and MIT's JPAL and ask them whether they would be interested in a partnership.
 3. Have CFAR ponder and question their current impact evaluation strategy.
 Is justifying their impact to outsiders a priority?

+## Conclusion.
+CFAR does not currently prioritize producing the kind of evidence which I would find satisfying, but it can have valid reasons to do so, f.ex., saving the world.
+On the other hand, consider negative publication bias.
+Furthermore, if a big study were conducted, and CFAR was shown to be ineffective, it wouldn't surprise me.
+For everyone else, it would have been obvious in retrospect.
+More research is needed, perhaps an RCT.

 ## Footnotes:
 [1] of which I was an alumni and then JC. https://espr-camp.org/